gyulanemeth/bluefox.email/docs/account-users.md

 There are three account roles in bluefox.email:

-- **Admin**: Account administrator with full control over projects, user and client access management.
+- **Admin**: Account administrator with full control over account settings, projects, users and client access management.
-- **User**: Standard account member with access to projects and email themes and they can also view other account users and clients but with no administrative privileges.
+- **User**: Standard account member with access to projects and email themes and view only access to other account users and clients.
 - **Client**: A special role assigned to users who need access to specific projects with defined permissions.
 It can be either a editor access or just view only access.

 You can find your account roles settings in **Account Users** tab.

 ![bluefox email account users](./account-users-side-menu.webp)

-Here you can easily manager your user roles and client access levels.
+Here you can easily manage your user roles and client access levels.
 ![bluefox email account user roles](./account-user-roles.webp)

 ## Member Invitations and role creation

-To invite a member to your BlueFox Email account, first make sure that you are a **admin**.
-Only admins are allowed to invite new members.
+To invite a member to your BlueFox Email account, first make sure that you are a **Admin**.
+Only Admins are allowed to invite new members.

 Check the **Invite New Member** button in top left corner of the **Account Users** tab.